 Data warehouse means data in a processed, probably actively useful form.

 This term has been around since the seventies.

-- "we're tracking things, we'll see how it's useful later"
+It often means "we're tracking things, we'll see how it's useful later"

 - you don't know what you have